Skip to content

 Self-Funded Health Plans for Larger Law Firms

 Larger law firms and multi-office practices often benefit most from self-funded health plans.
-With self-funding, the firm assumes direct responsibility for claims while purchasing stop-loss insurance to limit risk exposure.
-This structure offers the greatest level of cost control and data transparency.
+With self-funding, the firm assumes direct responsibility for claims while purchasing stop-loss insurance to limit exposure to high-cost cases.
+This structure can provide the greatest level of cost control and the highest level of transparency when paired with strong reporting and a disciplined renewal process.

 Covering Partners, Associates, and Staff